This article was last updated on: October 2018

 The surviving spy name is Kim Hyon-Hui, and she lives somewhere in South Korea.
 She lives hidden and protected by the state, and has manifested her remorse about what happened.

-In, 2010 North Korea sank the Cheonan corvette from the South Korea navy with a torpedo.
-Or at least that’s what all the proof points to, but the north denies it all.
+In, 2010 North Korea sank the Cheonan corvette from the South Korean navy with a torpedo.
+Or at least that’s what all the proof points to, but the North denies it all.

 And these are only some instances.
 This has been their whole story since they became independent countries and adversaries.

-Later on they followed their own ideology called “Juche”.
-Became friends with China, and fished in troubled waters with the fight between Mao and Stalin that I mentioned before.
+Later on, they followed their own ideology called “Juche”.
+They became friends with China, and fished in troubled waters in the fight between Mao and Stalin that I mentioned before.

 The personality cult they have formed is a whole book.
 It’s something VERY interesting from an academic standpoint (not something that I support).

 Meanwhile, South Korea followed a free market government with affinity to the United States.
 It became a democratic government after many years.